Ivan Aničin: Textbooks

 Aničin is author or co-author of 19 textbooks and collections of worked problems in physics, for all levels of education (primary, secondary, tertiary):

 The rest of the published textbooks are university textbooks in Nuclear Physics, Elementary Particle Physics, Astro-particle Physics and Cosmology, Order of Magnitude Physics and Data Treatment in Physics.

 Articles

-Aničin was regular contributor to science journals and popular science magazines.
-He published his first article in 1967 and since then continues to inspire young scientists and future scientist with his lucid and clear explanations of phenomena in general physics as well as in nuclear and particle physics, astrophysics, and cosmology.
+Aničin was a regular contributor to science journals and popular science magazines.
 He published more than 200 papers and presentations for international and Yugoslav congresses and symposiums.